Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 ## Set up the ROS side

-**Note**: This project has been developed with Python 3 and ROS Noetic.
+>Note: This project has been developed with Python 3 and ROS Noetic.

 We have provided a Docker container to get you up and running quickly.